 Please note: Only the sightseeing boat MS Geirangerfjord ("traditional vessel") offers the Skageflå drop-off and pick-up service.
 If you wish to only use the pickup service make your way to Skagehola dock in good time to be collected by the next MS Geirangerfjord sightseeing boat.
 Provided there is available space it will cost 100,- NOK cash per person and you can pay on board.
 Safety note: All hiking is at your responsibility and at your own risk.
 Use common sense when you are in nature and go prepared with firm footwear (hiking boots), waterproof/warm clothing and enough food & drink.

 1. I want to join a kayak tour with guide - what do you provide?

 We offer kayak tours for beginners and more experienced paddlers (“Discover Kayaking” and “Seven Sisters” Tour).
-It is as well possible to combine kayaking with hiking and to visit the fjordfarm Skageflå with the option to hike all the way back to Geiranger ("Farm Tour“ and "Paddle 'N' Hike“).
+It is also possible to combine kayaking with hiking and to visit the fjordfarm Skageflå ("Farm Tour“).
 The tours range from 2-6 hours.
 Please review the webpage for more information.

 2. Is there a kayak rental?

-3. Should I book online or can I pay on the spot?
+3. Should I book online or can I pay on the Kayak Center?

-For renting a kayak you can pay in the Ticket Office in Geiranger.
+For renting a kayak you can pay at the Kayak Center.
 For the tours we recommend to book online, especially in the main season between June and August.
-You can pay as well at the Kayak Center or at the Ticket Office in Geiranger but places are limited.
+You can also pay at the Kayak Center itself if places are available.

 4. How to get to the Kayak Center?